Case Study

 Identified critical flaw in Walmart's automated replenishment, developed custom OSA algorithm, and drove $3M incremental revenue across two P&G categories in 4 months.

-While working as Replenishment Analyst at P&G's dedicated Walmart Canada team, our founder identified a critical flaw in RetailLink's automated replenishment that was causing golden stores to systematically underperform.
-By developing a custom On-Shelf Availability algorithm using R and Knime, he proved automation was creating negative feedback loops - and convinced stakeholders to pilot a counterintuitive solution: strategic overstocking.
+While working as Replenishment Analyst at P&G's dedicated Walmart Canada team, I identified a critical flaw in RetailLink's automated replenishment that was causing golden stores to systematically underperform.
+By developing a custom On-Shelf Availability algorithm using R and Knime, I proved automation was creating negative feedback loops — and convinced stakeholders to pilot a counterintuitive solution: strategic overstocking.
 The pilot delivered immediate results, scaling from 20 stores to all-Canada implementation and expanding to P&G's highest-margin category.

 Key Results